Delay-Based Back-Pressure Scheduling in Multihop Wireless Networks: Numerical Results

-We now illustrate the effectiveness of using D-BP over Q-BP in terms of how each scheme affects the delay distribution of bursty flows.
-We plot the delay distribution of the bursty flow in Fig.~\ref{fig:tail} under $\rho=0.2$.
-It reveals that the tail of the delay distribution under D-BP vanishes much faster than Q-BP.
-Further, we plot the mean delay, top\footnote{Suppose there are $N$ packets sorted by their delays from the largest to the smallest, the top $X\%$ largest delay is defined as the delay of the $\lfloor \frac{NX} {100} \rfloor$-th packet.
+Fig.~\ref{fig:tail} illustrates the effectiveness of using D-BP over Q-BP in terms of how each scheme affects the delay distribution of bursty flows.
+We set $\rho=0.2$.
+The results show that the tail of the delay distribution under D-BP vanishes much faster than Q-BP.
+Further, we plot the mean delay, \high{the 1st and 5th percentile} delay\footnote{Suppose there are $N$ packets sorted by their delays from the largest to the smallest, \high{the $X$-th percentile} delay is defined as the delay of the $\lfloor \frac{NX} {100} \rfloor$-th packet.
 If $\frac{NX} {100} \le 1$, it means the maximum delay.
-For example, if the delays are $[3,2,1,1,1]$, the top $20\%$ largest delay is 2.} $1\%$ and top $5\%$ largest delays of the bursty flow over offered loads in Fig.~\ref{fig:percentile}.
+For example, if the delays are $[3,2,1,1,1]$, the 40th percentile delay is 2.} of the bursty flow over offered loads in Fig.~\ref{fig:percentile}.
 All these delays under D-BP are substantially less than under Q-BP, which implies that D-BP successfully eliminates the excessive packet delays.
-The top $0.1 \%$ largest delays of the whole network demonstrate similar behaviors in Fig.~\ref{fig:percentile} and the results are omitted.
 This confirms that, Q-BP causes a substantially long tail for the delay distribution of the network due to the starvation of the bursty flow, while D-BP overcomes this and achieves better fairness among the flows by scheduling the links based on delays.

+Finally, we consider a size-6 ring network topology under the \emph{1-hop} interference model as shown in Fig.~\ref{fig:c6_a}, where links have unit link capacity.
+We simulate two flows: flow ($1 \rightarrow 2 \rightarrow 3 \rightarrow 4$) and flow ($4 \rightarrow 5 \rightarrow 6 \rightarrow 1$).
+It is known \cite{joo09} that Q-GMS is not throughput-optimal in this network, as the \emph{local pooling} condition is not satisfied (and thus the \emph{multihop local pooling} is not satisfied from Lemma 7 of \cite{zussman08}).
+On the other hand, although D-GMS is at least as efficient as Q-GMS, it is not known whether D-GMS can achieve larger throughput in certain scenarios, e.g., in the network in Fig.~\ref{fig:c6_a}.